How to Drive a Hybrid Car Efficiently

 Regenerative braking will allow you to boost the battery power of your car.
 You have to reduce the pressure on the pedal when a brake light is visible from a distance to give enough time for the energy to get back into the system.
 It is mainly possible if you are familiar with the route and can anticipate the stops.

-Just like easing off before braking, coasting also helps your hybrid car regenerating the lost energy.
+Just like easing off before braking, coasting also helps your hybrid car regenerate the lost energy.
 A hybrid model can transform any rotational energy into electrical power when the driver takes the foot off the gas pedal.
 That regained energy will boost the battery power, which in turn, will supply more energy at the time of driving.